 Regardless of the recommended course of treatment for fungal nails, one thing always tends to ring true:

 The sooner you come for help with fungal toenails, the better your chances of treatment success—and the faster you can see results!

 Letting the fungus continue to grow and thrive within your toenails will only increase the challenge of fighting it.

-You don’t even have to wait until your nails are looking especially terrible to come to see us.
-In the earliest stages of a fungal infection, you may only see some whitish streaks or spots on your nail.
+You don’t even have to wait until your nails are looking that bad to come to see us.
+In the earliest stages of a fungal infection, you may only see some white streaks or dark discoloration under your nail.
 It can be easy to pass these off as simple nicks and bumps on the nail, but keep track of them.
 If they change shape or grow over time, it’s worth having us take a look.
 Catching a fungal infection this early can save you plenty of time.